zhb222222/learning-git/README.md

-# learning-git
+# Practice with Git & GitHub

- This is the first, and probably the second repository I create to learn git
+This is a repository to practice with git and familizrize me with github.

-Hello, World!

-This is a demo project for learning how to use Git.
+# Main reference

+The main reference is the book Pro Git.

+I also follow some other online instructions.